lukemccarvill/LED-Globe-Project/README.md

 The project uses a **1.27-metre-diameter spherical globe** made up of **12 gores** constructed from flexible printed circuit boards (PCBs) with surface-mounted LEDs.
 These 12 gores are divided in half at the equator, resulting in **24 total strips** of flexible PCB (each 1m x 0.333m in size).

-This program takes in geographical data *(shape file from Natural Earth)*, total energy usage per country *(sourced from Our World in Data)*, and a global <span style="color: green;">nighttime lights raster *(GeoJSON sourced from Earth Observation Group)*</span>.
+This program takes in geographical data *(shape file from Natural Earth)*, total energy usage per country *(sourced from Our World in Data)*, and a global 🟢 nighttime lights raster *(GeoJSON sourced from Earth Observation Group)*.
 It then outputs a scalable vector graphic of the 12 gores with countries and LED markers plotted, along with pick-and-place spreadsheets for PCB manufacturing.

 ### A Striking Visual Representation